thechangelog/infrastructure/README.md

 ### Is it just me, or is it hard to get started with this?

-We are talking about this on the Changelog Ping, [help us decide how we continue investing our time](https://github.com/thechangelog/ping/issues/830).
+We are talking about this on Changelog's Ping, [help us decide how we continue investing our time](https://github.com/thechangelog/ping/issues/830).

-If you want to understand the big picture, read [The code behind changelog.com infrastructure](https://changelog.com/posts/thechangelog-infrastructure).
+If you want to understand the big picture, read [The code behind Changelog's infrastructure](https://changelog.com/posts/the-code-behind-changelog-infrastructure).